arnobt78/360-Panoramic-Scenes-Virtual-Tour--Javascript/README.md

 ## Project Summary

-This project is a browser-based 360° virtual tour as brain tree web application.
+This project is a browser-based 360° virtual tour, a Braintree web application.
 It allows users to explore panoramic scenes, navigate between different rooms or areas, and interact with hotspots for information or navigation.
 The app is built using [Marzipano](https://www.marzipano.net/), a 360° media viewer library, and is fully client-side, requiring no backend server.

 - **Live Demo:** [https://braintree-virtual-tour.netlify.app/](https://braintree-virtual-tour.netlify.app/)